Ultimate Reader Success Story to Japan

 My husband and I just returned from a nearly 3-week trip to visit our son living in Japan, visiting the cities of Tokyo, Kyoto, Osaka, Himeji, and Iwaki.
 This is not our first epic trip (and I don’t believe it will be our last!), but it is our first trip using credit card points and miles to such a great extent.

-Previously, we put every purchase on a no-fee Capital One VentureOne and used the purchase eraser feature to erase some of our travel expenses (plus, I’m an OCD budgeter who looks to stretch travel dollars).
+Previously, we put every purchase on a no-fee Capital One VentureOne Card and used the purchase eraser feature to erase some of our travel expenses (plus, I’m an OCD budgeter who looks to stretch travel dollars).
 But with both of our grown children now living thousands of miles away, I knew this would not allow visits with them as often as we would like, nor would it fund other trips we dreamed of beyond that.

 Booking